Emad006/E-CommerceManagementSystemDB/README.md

     ```bat
     startApp.bat
     ```
+    Double-click the script in File Explorer to execute it.
     If you get a security warning, click "More info" and then "Run anyway".
 I can assure you that the script is safe, but you can always check the contents before running it as it's just a simple command to run the Java application.

 ## Notes